wdporter/i-am-that-vuepress/76-to-know-that-you-do-not-know-is-true-knowledge/readme.md

 It dies and dies for good.
 But its memories remain and their desires and fears.
 They supply the energy for a new person.
-The real takes no part in it, but makes it possible by giving it the light.
+The real takes no part in it, but makes it possible by giveïng it the light.

 **Q:**&ensp;My difficulty is this: As I can see, every experiënce is its own reality.
 It is there — experiënced.